Australia tour of India: Rana, Mandhana star as hosts score first ever Test win over Australia

-As Smriti Mandhana stepped out her crease and clobbered a Jess Jonassen delivery – straight over the bowlers head – and to the Wankhede Stadium boundary, India had achieved a second first in the space of a few weeks.
+As Smriti Mandhana stepped out of her crease and clobbered a Jess Jonassen delivery – straight over the bowlers head – and to the Wankhede Stadium boundary, India had achieved a second first in the space of a few weeks.

 Just over a week earlier, the Indians had beaten England in a Test match at home for the first time.
 But on Sunday, they scored the first Test win over Australia.